RamboRogers/rfhunter/README.md

 ## Ready for Primetime

-V4 here snaps together with zero tools, has space in the bottom for a battery, and a charge controller, and in place of the 9V batter you have a boost converter.
+V4 here snaps together with zero tools, has space in the bottom for a battery, and a charge controller, and in place of the 9V battery you have a boost converter.
 Now you only need 1 battery, and it should last weeks or months depending on usage cycles.

 <center><img src="parts.jpg" alt="Parts" width="50%"></center>